 The long war of ideologies has been a conflict about the question of ownership.

-Does God own the world, or does man?
+Does God own the world, or do humans?
 Another way to say it, from the immature inner child of a human, is to shout, “You’re not the boss of me!”
 Careful observation of the proponents of secular humanism and atheism reveals a marked lack of humility and often a tragic deficit in their quality of compassionate love for others.

 This is a natural result of living a life in which one denies the existence of, or at least the relevance of, a transcendent and eternal Intelligent Creator of life.
 When there is no God, humans reign, and when humans reign without the moral compass created by a loving God, unfettered arrogance and hell quickly follow.
 This is so because human beings are born as immature children who have free will.
 They are not just creatures of instinct.
 They have to be taught to be good.